• Skip to main content

 About breastfeeding

 For the first 6 months of your baby’s life, breast milk alone can meet all of your baby’s nutritional needs.
-It also increases your baby's ability to fight infection and disease.
-Breastfeeding can also soothe your baby for while they have injections and blood tests.
+Breastfeeding is the perfect nutrition for babies as it:

 Our commitment to breastfeeding